 “Children’s systems are built to offload feelings of upset immediately and vigorously.
 But our training as parents is to stop them from offloading their feelings!
 We are taught to give them pacifiers, food, rocking, patting, scolding, and later, time outs and spanking, if the crying or screaming goes on for more than a minute.
 We are taught to work against the child’s own healthy instinct to get rid of bad feelings immediately.
 So our children store these upsets, and try many times a day to work them out, usually by testing limits or having meltdowns over small issues.
 If they can’t offload them during the day, the feelings bother them in the night” – Patty Wipfler

 Staying open to the possibility of self-soothing allows babies to actively take part in their care to the best of their ability.
 As Magda Gerber writes in Dear Parent: Caring for Infants With Respect, “Infancy is a time of great dependence.
 However, babies should be allowed to do some things for themselves from the very beginning.”
-This empowers our children and ultimately makes our job easier.
+This encourages and empowers our children and ultimately makes our job easier.

 In “Helping Children Learn To Take On Challenges” a story from her book Mind in the Making, Ellen Galinsky shares findings from studies of pre-term infants (born 10 to 12 weeks before their due date) in neonatal intensive care.
 When the nurses and doctors took charge of the babies’ care without taking the time to read their cues or allow them to actively participate, the researcher, Heidelise Als of Harvard University, noted, “It seemed we were wasting a lot of the baby’s energies that were very precious.”